Georgia DNR Career Academy

 After the program, students can receive continued mentorship from DNR employees to stay on track for future careers with DNR.
 Eligible students can also choose to earn optional technical college credit upon completion of the Career Academy.

 High school students are invited to apply to participate in the Georgia DNR Career Academy.
 This unique opportunity will expose the selected applicants to the wide variety of careers available within the Georgia Department of Natural Resources.
-A link to the online application will be available on this page in mid-January.
 As part of the application process, students will: